Skip to main content

 What you do in the hours after your massage matters.
 Here's how to extend the benefits:

-A short, easy walk (10–15 minutes) in the hours after your session helps maintain the circulation benefits and prevents any post-treatment stiffness.
-Avoid intense exercise for 24 hours — your muscles need time to recover from the deep work.
+Move Gently: A short, easy walk (10–15 minutes) in the hours after your session may help maintain the circulation benefits and prevent any post-treatment stiffness.
+Avoid intense exercise for 24 hours: your muscles need time to recover from the deep work.

-The best thing you can do after a massage is... nothing.
+Rest If You Can: The best thing you can do after a massage is nothing.
 Rest.
 Nap.
 Read.
 Watch something low-key.
-Your body is doing repair work, and giving it space to do that work amplifies the treatment's effectiveness.
-This is the superpower of in-home massage — you're already home, so resting is effortless.
+Your body is doing repair work, and giving it space to do that work may amplify the treatment's effectiveness.
+This is the superpower of in-home massage: you're already home, so resting is effortless.

-After deep tissue or sports massage, mild soreness in the treated areas is completely normal.
+Expect Some Soreness: After deep tissue or sports massage, mild soreness in the treated areas is completely normal.
 It usually peaks 12–24 hours after the session and fades within 48 hours.
-This is similar to the soreness you feel after a good workout — it means the tissue was effectively worked.
+This is similar to the soreness you feel after a good workout: it means the tissue was effectively worked.

 Preparing for a mobile massage doesn't need to be complicated.
 Clear a space, set a comfortable temperature, and show up as you are.
 I handle everything else.